 Unfortunately, the Windrush Generation were severely impacted by this policy resulting in many people who had lived in the UK for decades being detained and deported.

 The Windrush Years documentary

 How much has changed?
-Racism still persists albeit more covertly and despite the riots of 1981 and 1985 police still stop and search more black people than any other nationality and Britain’s institutions have proven to be institutionally racists time and again.
+Racism still persists, albeit more covertly and despite the riots of 1981 and 1985, police still stop and search more black people than any other nationality, and Britain’s institutions have proven to be institutionally racist time and again.